vega/vega/docs/docs/api/view.md

 The optional *options* object provides additional parameters for the canvas:

-- *type*: Type string passed to the node-canvas Canvas constructor (for example, to specify PDF output).
-This property will be ignored if used in a browser.
+- *type*: Type string passed to the [node-canvas Canvas constructor](https://github.com/Automattic/node-canvas#createcanvas) (for example, to specify `'pdf'` output).
+This property will be ignored if used in the browser.
 - *context*: An object of key-value pairs to assign to the Canvas 2D context object.
 Useful for setting context parameters, particularly for node-canvas.
 - *externalContext*: {% include tag ver="5.12" %} An external [Context2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) instance to render into.
 If an external canvas is provided, the Promise returned by *toCanvas* will resolve to null.
 As Vega makes changes to the rendering context state, callers should invoke *context.save()* prior to *toCanvas()*, and invoke *context.restore()* to restore the state after the returned Promise resolves.